Participatory-Image-Archives/pia-data-model/README.md

-# pia-data-model
+# PIA Data Model
-Data model for the Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) project
+Data model for the _Participatory Knowledge Practices in Analogue and Digital Image Archives_ (PIA) project